 Stuffed onions.
 With bacon, bread and cheese.
 Only three of the most delicious types of food on the planet!
-All sautéed together and shoved into a hollowed out sweet, yellow onion.
-I mean, come on.
+All sautéed together and stuffed into a hollowed out sweet, yellow onion.

 3. Use a scoop to remove the inside of the onion.
 Save the insides.
 If you scoop and the bottom chunk comes out, leaving a gaping hole – it’s okay.
 Just trim it and put it back in once you are done scooping.
 It’s okay if it doesn’t fit perfectly anymore.

 4. Place onions in a pan.
 Add enough chicken broth to cover the bottom of the pan by about 1/2 inch.
 The place in the oven for 20 minutes.

 6. Cook your bacon.
 Add bread and the onion insides.
 And then sage, salt and pepper.
 Oh and some cheese 🙂

 7. Stuff the onions and top with cheese.